Last Updated on

-Obviously, you want to provide your dog with a quality product.
-Safety is a priority as is your pet’s satisfaction.
-Let’s address whether rawhide chew toys are a good option.
+Obviously you want to get your dog a quality product.
+Safety is also a priority as is the pet’s satisfaction.

 Positive Aspects of Rawhide

-Rawhide also satisfies their natural cravings.
-It’s a great stress reliever.
-You will also be satisfied because your dog will no longer be chewing on things they shouldn’t be!
+It’s a stress reliever.
+Your dog will no longer be chewing on things they shouldn’t be!

 Blockages & Choking Hazards

-If they swallow a splintered piece, it’s possible that it will get lodged in the throat or further down their digestive tract.
+It’s possible that a splintered piece will get lodged in the throat or further down the digestive tract.

-While such occurrences are relatively rare, it certainly does happen which is part of the reason why choosing rawhide is a tough decision for owners.
+While such occurrences are relatively rare, it does happen.
+Choosing rawhide is a tough decision.

 Rawhide & the Raw Truth

-This is documented and not rumor.
 Unfortunately, this issue isn’t easy to pin down.
-Regulation of rawhide is lacking and difficult to enforce.
+Rawhide regulation is lacking.

-Just the process of making rawhide products involves harmful chemicals.
 Does your purchase contain something like formaldehyde or not?
-Sadly, it’s difficult to know.

 An Excellent Alternative